Kevinovitz/TryHackMe_Writeups/README.md

 Rooms with the [Answered] annotation only have some questions remaining which don't require an answer.

-*This room is only available with an subscription.
+*This room is only available with a Premium subscription.
+**This room is only available with a Max subscription.

 ### External Knowledge Bases